Sah D’Simone

 EW: Given your unique background, how does your work intersect with the end-of-life and grief conversation — and please give us a preview of what you’re talking about on the End Well stage.

-SD: As a medical chaplain-in-training at Cedars Sinai Hospital, I directly engage with patients and families facing end-of-life situations.
+SD: During chaplain training at Cedars Sinai Hospital, I directly engaged with patients and families facing end-of-life situations.
 I also lead monthly dharma workshops focused on dying, end-of-life issues, and grief.
 Additionally, I’ve developed a somatic dance method to help individuals process trapped emotions and navigate challenging life experiences, including those related to loss and mortality.

 EW: Cultures around the world have different practices and beliefs surrounding death.
 How has your cultural background influenced your perspective on the end of life and grief?